Bubble tea: Popularity

-In the 1990s, bubble tea spread all over East and Southeast Asia with its ever-growing popularity.
-In regions like Hong Kong, Mainland China, Japan, Vietnam, and Singapore, the bubble tea trend expanded rapidly among young people.
-In some popular shops, people would line up for more than thirty minutes to get a cup of the drink.
-In recent years, the mania for bubble tea has gone beyond the beverage itself, with boba lovers inventing various bubble tea food such as bubble tea ice cream, bubble tea pizza, bubble tea toast, bubble tea sushi, bubble tea ramen, etc.
+In the 1990s, bubble tea spread across East and Southeast Asia with ever-growing popularity.
+In regions like Hong Kong, mainland China, Japan, Vietnam, and Singapore, the bubble tea trend has expanded rapidly among young people.
+In some popular shops, people would line up for more than thirty minutes to get a drink.
+In recent years, the popularity of bubble tea has gone beyond the beverage itself, with boba lovers inventing various bubble tea flavoured-foods, including ice cream, pizza, toast, sushi, and ramen.

 Taiwan

-In Taiwan, bubble tea has become more than a beverage, but an enduring icon of the culture and food history for the nation.
-In 2020, the date April 30 was officially declared as National Bubble Tea Day in Taiwan.
+In Taiwan, bubble tea has become not just a beverage, but an enduring icon of the culture and food history for the nation.
+In 2020, the date 30 April was officially declared as National Bubble Tea Day in Taiwan.
 That same year, the image of bubble tea was proposed as an alternative cover design for Taiwan's passport.
 According to Al Jazeera, bubble tea has become synonymous with Taiwan and is an important symbol of Taiwanese identity both domestically and internationally.
 Bubble tea is used to represent Taiwan in the context of the Milk Tea Alliance.
+50 Lan is a bubble tea chain founded in Tainan.

 Hong Kong

-Hong Kong is famous for its traditional Hong Kong-style milk tea, which is made with brewed black tea and evaporated milk.
-While milk tea has long become integrated into people's daily life, the expansion of Taiwanese bubble tea chains, including Tiger Sugar, Youiccha, and Xing Fu Tang, into Hong Kong created a new wave for “boba tea”.
+Hong Kong is famous for its traditional Hong Kong–style milk tea, which is made with brewed black tea and evaporated milk.
+While milk tea has long become integrated into people's daily lives, the expansion of Taiwanese bubble tea chains, including Tiger Sugar, Youiccha, and Xing Fu Tang, into Hong Kong created a new wave for "boba tea."